fleetdm/fleet/handbook/business-operations/README.md

 ### Sightseeing tour
 During their first day at Fleet, new team members join a sightseeing tour call with the acting Head of People (CEO).
-During this call, the new team member will participate in an interactive tour that includes:
+During this call, the new team member will participate in an interactive tour of the seven main attractions in our all-remote company, including the primary tools used company-wide, what the human experience is like, and when/why we use them at Fleet.

+In this meeting, we'll take a look at:
 - Handbook: values, purpose, key pages to pay special attention to
 - GitHub issues: the living bloodstream of the company.
 - Kanban boards: the bulletin board of quests you can get and how you update status and let folks know things are done.